johnigor/Console_Chess_Game/README.md

 # Chess

-This chess game is made in C# and is displayed as a console application.
+This is a chess game made with C# and it's displayed as a console application.